 My book Wild about Weeds looks at the wildlife value of many weeds I feel are some of the most beautiful, concentrating on how to integrate these wild flower wonders into stylish gardens – it’s a design book.
-Readers have asked me a lot about the best native weeds for wildlife, which I could write about at length, this page lists a small number of them to get us started.
+Readers have asked me a lot about the best native weeds for wildlife, which I could write at length but this page lists a small number as a taster.

 1) White dead nettle, Lamium album

 One of my favourite plants is also favourite with long tongued insects including bumblebees and mason bees, and it flowers for so much of the year too, making extra beneficial.

 I never see this weed without bees, butterflies or hoverflies on it – I love it for that as much as the pop of purple.